User Guide

 └──────────────────────────────────────────────────────────────┘

-The envelope follower tracks input dynamics and scales LFO modulation depths:
+The envelope follower tracks input dynamics and scales LFO modulation depths above a baseline motion floor:

 - Loud input: High envelope → full motion depth

-- Quiet input: Low envelope → minimal motion
+- Quiet input: Low envelope → subtler baseline motion

 GUI Overview